 The optometry residents’ primary worksites are at the VAPORHCS Portland Division and Vancouver Division.
 The residents will also have an opportunity to rotate through the clinics of the Pacific University College of Optometry.

 The VAPORHCS serves as the quaternary referral center for Oregon, Southern Washington and parts of Idaho for the Department of Veterans Affairs.
 The VAPORHCS is composed of two main divisions and eight community-based outpatient clinics (Bend, East Portland, Hillsboro, Newport, North Coast, Salem, The Dalles and West Linn CBOCs).
-The VAPORHCS’ Eye Care Team (Ophthalmology & Optometry) has clinical facilities at both the Portland and Vancouver Divisions, the Hillsboro CBOC, the Salem CBOC and the Bend CBOC.
+The VAPORHCS’ Eye Care Team (Ophthalmology & Optometry) has clinical facilities at both the Portland and Vancouver Divisions, the Salem CBOC and the Bend CBOC.
 All of the clinical facilities are well equipped and adequate in size to serve both the patients’ needs and the residency program’s educational objectives.

 Portland Division VA Eye Clinic

 The Eye Care Team’s clinical facility at the VAPORHCS’ Portland Division is shared by Optometry and Ophthalmology, and it includes 18 general eye exam rooms, one low vision room, and additional exam rooms for VF, digital retinal imaging, OCT, HRT, Optos, minor procedures, lasers, Lenstar, corneal topography, echography, etc.

 Vancouver Division VA Eye Clinic